iosifidis/SystemHealth/README.md

 # mySystemHealth for openSUSE and Fedora

-This script will update your system by refreshing the package list, downloading and installing any available updates, and removing any outdated packages and configuration files.
+This script is a powerful tool designed to ensure the optimal performance and security of your system.
+This script automates the process of updating your system by executing a series of essential tasks.
+It refreshes the package list, downloads and installs available updates, and efficiently removes outdated packages and obsolete configuration files.

 ## Usage